Programs

 COVID Monitoring: Another initiative we have is to prioritize public health within the campus and the community of Lawrence.
 We offer COVID testing drives several times throughout the year with several incentives in order to keep students aware of their physical health.
 Drives will be coordinated on a need-based agenda (if cases are high during the time or if there is a break upcoming).

-For more information, email the coordinators at h4h@ku.edu.
+For more information, email Hawks for Health at h4h@ku.edu.

-Program Coordinators: Samson Mah, Fatemeh Farassati, Anjali Singh
+Program Coordinators: Eden Shimekt, Fatemeh Farassati, Anjali Singh, and Avery Vance

-Program Coordinators: Aditya Vargheese, Marina Bontrager, Deeshana Nilaweera, and Shahru Malik
+Program Coordinators: Kyle Yonce, Marina Bontrager, Deeshana Nilaweera, and Shahru Malik

-The mission of Jaypaws is to empower the Douglas County community, in collaboration with our community partners Prairie Park, and Loving Paws Animal Therapy, with the knowledge and compassion to respect and advocate for the safety and well-being of all animals.
+The mission of Jaypaws is to empower the Douglas County community, in collaboration with our community partners Prairie Park, Lawrence Humane Society, and Loving Paws Animal Therapy, with the knowledge and compassion to respect and advocate for the safety and well-being of all animals.

 Jubilee Cafe provides breakfast for in-need community members in a restaurant-style environment.
 The volunteering program runs from 6:15AM to approximately 8:15AM Tuesday and Friday mornings at the First United Methodist Church, 946 Vermont Street.

 Jubilee Cafe is a popular volunteer activity and often operates at volunteer capacity during the academic year.
 In order to assure positive volunteer experiences and efficiently serve breakfast, Jubilee requires groups to reserve a date to volunteer.
-Open shifts can be found at this link!
+Sign up for a shift on Volunteer at KU today!

 Individuals can register by clicking the “Respond” button for the shift they want.
 Groups can also register as a team.
 Reservations are made on a first come, first serve basis, and all individuals who volunteer must be registered on volunteer.ku.edu If a shift is full, volunteers will need to make arrangements for a different day.
 Please be aware that you are not allowed to cancel your shift with less than 24 hours of advanced notice.

-Program Coordinators: Maddie Halabi, Vidur Pandiripally, Molly Kalthoff, and Faran Zufer
+Program Coordinators: Avery Swanson, Vidur Pandiripally, Molly Kalthoff, and Faran Zufer

 Big Brothers Big Sisters